As a volunteer for DVGRR, we ask that you:

 We have a great time, enjoy a fabulous buffet and cocktails, bid on wonderful auction items, see adopters and co-volunteers, and always have a hard time leaving at the end of the night.

-Naturally, we take some of our Gateway Guests to the Gala.
-You can imagine the attention and petting they receive, not to mention a few surreptitiously slipped hors d’oeuvres or two as well!
+Naturally, we take some of our program dogs to the Gala.
+You can imagine the attention and petting they receive, not to mention a few surreptitiously slipped hors d’oeuvres as well!

 The Gala Team meets regularly for planning purposes throughout the year.